Inflatable paddle board with pump and repair kits for easy maintenance and inflation

-Paddle boards, like Beyond Marina, are built tough, but accidents happen.
-A small tear or puncture doesn’t mean your board is done for!
-With the right tools and a bit of know-how, you can repair your inflatable paddle board (iSUP) and get back on the water.
+Inflatable paddle boards, like Beyond Marina, are built tough, but accidents happen.
+A small tear or puncture doesn’t mean your sup board is done for!
+With the right tools and a bit of know-how, you can repair your inflatable sup and get back on the water.
 This guide walks you through the process using common repair supplies.
 Note that most repair kits include patches, but you’ll need to gather additional tools for a proper fix.

 What You’ll Need